-Nickel is a naturally-occurring metallic element with a silvery-white, shiny appearance.
+Nickel is a metallic element with a silvery-white, shiny appearance.
 It is the fifth-most common element on earth and occurs extensively in the earth’s crust and core.
-Nickel, along with iron, is also a common element in meteorites and can even be found in small quantities in plants, animals and seawater.
+Nickel, along with iron, is also a common element in meteorites.
+Nickel occurs naturally in soil and water.
+It is also an essential nutrient for plants.

 While the concentration of nickel in the earth's crust is 80 parts per million, the earth's core consists mainly of a nickel-iron alloy

 Nickel has outstanding physical and chemical properties, which make it essential in hundreds of thousands of products.
 Its biggest use is in alloying - particularly with chromium and other metals to produce stainless and heat-resisting steels.

 The terms “reserves” and “resources” are used to describe the availability of raw materials.
 The Committee for Mineral Reserves International Reporting Standards defines the terms as follows: “A mineral resource is a concentration or occurrence of solid material of economic interest in or on the Earth’s crust in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction.
 A mineral reserve is the economically mineable part of a Measured and/or Indicated Mineral Resource.”

 ‘Reserves’ imply an increased level of knowledge and confidence.
 Mining companies continuously convert resources into reserves by exploration.
 In most cases therefore, limitations in the availability of raw materials are less an issue of whether there is enough raw material in the ground, than whether there is enough production capacity available in a short time frame to satisfy a sharp increase in demand.

 The world’s nickel resources are currently estimated at almost 350 million tons.